jeanfrancois-morin/symfony-docker-template-vite/README.md

-# Jimi and the wolf
+# Sf template with Docker, PostgreSQL, and Vite

 This is a pedagogical project issued from live coding sessions for PHP and Symfony students.